top of page

 Faith at its worst can be used to control, to police, to silence.

 In unstable times, communities often tighten their grip on what feels controllable.
 Behaviour becomes scrutinised.
 Morality becomes louder.
-Women’s bodies and voices often become symbols of order.
+And women's bodies and voices frequently become symbols of order; the visible proof that the community still holds together, that standards are being maintained, that God is being honoured.

 This is not about attacking devout women.
-It is about recognising how fear, when sanctified, recruits volunteers.
+It is about recognising when fear is the foundation, and that fear has been sanctified by religion, it recruits volunteers.

-When women are taught that endurance is holy, they can remain in harm and call it faith.
+When women are taught that endurance is the holiest response, they can remain inside harm and call it faith.

 A shrinking spirit becomes “long-suffering.”